vert-x/vert-x.github.io/docs_md/dev_guide.md

       <version>${maven.vertx.plugin.version}</version>
       <configuration>
          <instances>1</instances>
+         <configFile>path/to/config/conf.json</configFile>
          <classpath>src/main/resources:target/classes</classpath>
       </configuration>
             ....

 So it points to the directories where your module resources are.
+You can also specify any configuration file to use when running the module and how many instances to deploy in the configuration.

 If you don't use Maven or Gradle but still want to see your changes in a running module immediately you can run the following from a console in your project directory: